 Note: You can change the number of buttons displayed in the button bar.
-See section 18.4.14, Changing the number of buttons displayed in the button bar
+See section 19.4.14, Changing the number of buttons displayed in the button bar

-3.3.2 Launching MyID Desktop or Self-Service App workflows
+3.3.2 Launching MyID Desktop, Self-Service App, or MyID Client for Windows workflows

-Some operations listed on the button bar (for example Reset Card PIN) and operations in the self-service menu are carried out by launching a MyID Desktop workflow or a Self-Service App action; this allows you to perform activities in MyID Operator Client (such as interacting with smart cards) that are implemented in a native client rather than the browser.
-To use these features, you must have the MyID Client Service, MyID Desktop, and the Self-Service App installed.
+Some operations listed on the button bar (for example Reset Card PIN) and operations in the self-service menu are carried out by launching a MyID Desktop workflow, or a Self-Service App or MyID Client for Windows action; this allows you to perform activities in MyID Operator Client (such as interacting with smart cards) that are implemented in a native client rather than the browser.
+To use these features, you must have the MyID Client Service, MyID Desktop, and the Self-Service App or the MyID Client for Windows installed.